teunmooij/payload-tools/packages/openapi/README.md

 Generate openapi 3 documentation for your [payload cms](https://payloadcms.com).

+`payload-openapi` documents ALL your payload openapi endpoints and includes:

+- collection endpoints
+- global endpoints
+- custom endpoints
+- authentication endpoints
+- preferences endpoints
+- fully typed schema definitions for all requests, parameters and responses
+- authentication requirements for all your endpoints
+- extension points to merge your custom openapi definitions into the schema

 If you want to publish the document with a swagger UI, use [payload-swagger](https://www.npmjs.com/package/payload-swagger) instead.

 ## Installation